pivotal/docs-tap/scst-scan/create-scan-template.md

 You can define any valid [Kubernetes Pod](https://kubernetes.io/docs/concepts/workloads/pods/) into the `ScanTemplate` CR as long as you follow these requirements:

 1. **Scanner Container**
-    The pod scan needs to define a container named `scanner` which will have the result of the scanning.
+    The pod scan needs to define a container named `scanner` that will have the scanning result.
    * **`stdout` Logs**
     The scan result must be printed in the `stdout` of the `scanner` container having a valid [CycloneDX](https://cyclonedx.org/docs/1.3/) XML format.